 A mage can cast this spell using any of the listed elements, but must buy Elemental Skill ranks in each.
 Every elemental school has a nickname for this spell.

-Searing Touch 🗱 Icy Grasp Stone Fist Iron Grasp Thorny Gra Wind's Caress Corrosive Touch Static Shock Crashing Waves Kiss of Death 🔅 Light Touch Touch of Evil
+Searing Touch Wind's Caress Static Shock Kiss of Death

-II. +8 Spell Harm III. +12 Spell Harm
+I. +4 Spell Harm II. +8 Spell Harm III. +12 Spell Harm